 Over ten million people visited Mexico in the first quarter of the year.
 Most were drawn in by the weather, beaches and of course the wonderful food.
 One of the best ways to see the country is touring in your campervan.
 You don’t have to be confined to one hotel.
 In a campervan, you can really make the most of what the country has to offer.
-Mexico has some of the most inspirational sights in the world, here are four of them to visit while you are on your campervan trip.
+Mexico has some of the greatest sights in the world.
+Here are four of most inspirational Mexican places to visit while you are on your campervan trip.

 Palacio de Bella Artes

 Situated in Mexico City is the Palacio de Bella Artes, a cultural centre with a phenomenal reputation.
 You can take in performances in ballet, modern dance, classical music and opera.
 Even if you are not seeing a show though, it is worth paying a visit to The Palacio simply for the beauty of the murals and architecture.
 There are early works by Rufino Tamayo including Nacimiento de la Nacionalidad, which is a symbolic depiction of mixed ancestry – very poignant for Mexicans.
 You can also see the astonishingly vibrant Carnaval de la Vida Mexicana by Diego Rivera.

 This archeological wonder is only an hour’s drive in your campervan from Mexico City.
 It isn’t any kind of religious temple or burial chamber, unlike many of the pyramids of Egypt though.
 These pyramids were once the greatest city in Meso-America.
 You can’t help be in awe of the sheer scale of these enormous monuments, particularly the largest pyramid – The Pyramid of the Sun.
 It is worth mentioning that it is also the third largest pyramid in the entire world.